learningmatter-mit/surface-sampling/README.md

 pip install -e .
 ```

+> [!NOTE]
+> I have yet to merge the private `NeuralForceField` to the public repo.
+For now, please clone the private [NFF repo](git@github.mit.edu:MLMat/NeuralForceField.git) and install it in the `vssr-mc` environment with `pip install -e .`.
+> The goal is to avoid modifying bash environment variables and paths in order to access the code.

-To run with LAMMPS, add the following to `~/.bashrc` or equivalent with appropriate paths and then `source ~/.bashrc`. `pip` would have installed LAMMPS as a dependency.
+To run with LAMMPS, add the following to `~/.bashrc` or equivalent with appropriate paths and then `source ~/.bashrc`. `conda` would have installed LAMMPS as a dependency.
 ```bash
 export LAMMPS_COMMAND="/path/to/lammps/src/lmp"
 export LAMMPS_POTENTIALS="/path/to/lammps/potentials/"
 export ASE_LAMMPSRUN_COMMAND="$LAMMPS_COMMAND"
 ```
+> [!NOTE]
+> This part might require a bit of time to set up.
+Feel free to skip because it's not the main focus of the project.

 The `LAMMPS_COMMAND` should point to the LAMMPS executable and might be found here `/path/to/env/bin/lmp`
 The `LAMMPS_POTENTIALS` directory should contain the LAMMPS potential files and might be found here `/path/to/env/lib/python3.11/site-packages/lammps/share/lammps/potentials/`.
 The `ASE_LAMMPSRUN_COMMAND` should point to the LAMMPS executable.
 More information can be found here: [ASE LAMMPS](https://wiki.fysik.dtu.dk/ase/ase/calculators/lammpsrun.html).